숫자 데이터 타입¶

 DECFLOAT¶

 The decimal float (DECFLOAT) data type stores numbers exactly, with up to 38 significant digits of precision, and uses a dynamic base-10 exponent to represent very large or small values.
-The exponent range is from -16383 to 16384, allowing values roughly between -10^(16384) and 10^(16384).
+The exponent range is from -16383 to 16384, allowing values approximately between -10^(16384) and 10^(16384).
 The DECFLOAT data type supports a variable scale so that the scale varies depending on the specific value being stored.
 In contrast to the FLOAT data type, which represents values as approximations, the DECFLOAT data type represents exact values in the specified precision.

 The DECFLOAT data type doesn’t support the following special values